P.A.D. Warning Signs

 Having foot or leg symptoms can make it difficult for you to do any activity that involves walking and can make life miserable.
 Therefore, Peripheral Artery Disease can have a big impact on your quality of life.

-Finding and treating P.A.D. early can help keep your legs healthy, lower your risk of for heart attack or stroke, and save your life and limbs.
-If you or a family member is having any of the above P.A.D.
-Warning signs, please join us for a FREE Screening or visit your physician today.
+Early detection and treatment of P.A.D. can help keep your legs healthy, lower your risk of heart attack or stroke, and save your life and limbs.
+If you or a family member have any of the above P.A.D. warning signs, please visit your physician today.